javaee/jms-spec/pages/JSR343EarlyDraft.md

 # JMS 2.0 Early Draft

-The JMS 2.0 Early Draft is now published and may be downloaded [ http://jcp.org/aboutJava/communityprocess/edr/jsr343/index.html here].
+The JMS 2.0 Early Draft is now published and may be downloaded [here](http://jcp.org/aboutJava/communityprocess/edr/jsr343/index.html).
 The formal review period ended on 29 March 2012.

-  * Comments are still welcome**.
-You can either send email to the  [mailto:users@jms-spec.java.net user list] ([http://java.net/projects/jms-spec/pages/Home#Mailing_lists_connected_to_the_jms-spec.java.net_project how to  subscribe]) or you can add a comment to the specific JIRA issue [http://java.net/projects/jms-spec/pages/Home#Issue_tracker (how]).
+**Comments are still welcome**.
+You can either send email to the community mailing list ([how to  subscribe](/jms-spec/#jms-community-mailing-lists)) or you can add a comment to the specific issue ([how](/jms-spec/#issue-tracker)).

 * auto-gen TOC:
 {:toc}